 Lynda: Not quite — you’ve got it the wrong way around.
 It’s double five double seven.

 Question: What is Lynda’s date of birth?
 25th _______

 |Man: Just one more thing — your date of birth — but I can get that from the card.
 One moment…

 Lynda: Look.
 I’m afraid you haven’t copied it down correctly.
 I was born on 25th September 1990.

 Man: What have I written?
 Oh yes, I see now.
 I’ve got the 25th of the eighth month, but that would make it August…

 It’s not difficult to find the answers when the dialogue is written down in front of you.
 But when you are listening — and remember you only hear the audio once — it is much more confusing.
 Notice that the examiners tried to confuse you in three different ways:

-- In dialogue two, the wrong answer is given first, followed by the right answer; in dialogue three, the right answer is given first, followed by the wrong answer.
+In Example 2, the wrong answer is given first, followed by the right answer.
+In Example 3, the right answer is given first, followed by the wrong answer.
 This means you can’t predict the order in which the answer and the distractor will come.
 Here, the examiner is testing whether you understand the content and context, rather than just writing down the first answer you hear.
 (In Example 2, the answer is 5577.
 In Example 3, the answer is September.)

-So a distractor often comes with an extra spin: easily confused words, or words said in an unusual way.
+So a distractor often comes as: easily confused words, corrections or words said in an unusual way.

 Now you know a few types of distractors.
 But will you be able to spot them when you’re doing your test?
-There is really only one way to deal with them effectively, and that is to do as many practice tests as you can.
-Probably the best way of doing this is through Road to IELTS, the British Council’s official IELTS preparation course.
-Check out the program where you can pick a test (Academic or General Training), enter the Practice Zone section of Road to IELTS includes over 20 listening tests.
-Click here to find out more.
+There is really only one way to deal with this effectively, and that is to do as many practice tests as you can.
+The best way of doing this is through Road to IELTS, the British Council’s official IELTS preparation course.
+Check out the program where you can pick a test (Academic or General Training), enter the Practice Zone section and try over 20 listening tests.